git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/330_RegionalFailoverAndSwitch.md

 ##### Step 1: Login to Pod, inspect model data, and create a test file to replicate

-Navigate to back to your Cloud9 terminal and change to your working directory.
+Navigate to back to your VSCode IDE terminal and change to your working directory.

 ::code[cd /home/ec2-user/environment/eks/FSxL]{language=bash showLineNumbers=false showCopyAction=true}